Alignak-monitoring/alignak-doc/source/04_configuration/index.rst

 - daemons configuration,
 - external modules configuration.

+The arbiter configuration part describes the Alignak framework infrastructure (which daemons are used and how they are) and the monitoring objects (what is monitored and how it is).

 All the configuration is stored by default in the folder *etc/alignak/*.
-Each part of the configuration is described in the following chapters:
+Each main part of the configuration is described in the following chapters:

 .. toctree::
-  :maxdepth: 3

    arbiter
    daemons